-- Amounts removed from the Index Options during the Term for partial withdrawals you take and deductions we make for Contract fees, expenses, and investment advisory fees that you authorize your Financial Professional's firm to receive from the Contract do not receive a Performance Credit on the Term End Date.
+- Amounts removed from the Index Options during the Term for partial withdrawals you take (including any financial adviser fees that you choose to have us pay from this Contract) and deductions we make for Contract fees and expenses do not receive a Performance Credit on the Term End Date.
 However, the remaining amount in the Index Options is eligible for a Performance Credit on the Term End Date. - You cannot specify from which Index Option or the Variable Option we deduct Contract fees and expenses; we deduct Contract fees and expenses from each Index Option and the Variable Option proportionately based on its percentage of Contract Value.